learn2therm/PairProphet/docs/Contents/About.rst

 Requirements and Installation
 =============

-To create and activate the environment specified in `environment.yml` in our 'Github <https://github.com/learn2therm/ValidProt>_:
+To create and activate the environment specified in `environment.yml` in our `Github <https://github.com/learn2therm/ValidProt>`_:

 To install the PairProphet package, use the following commands: